koreader/koreader/doc/Building.md

 echo 'export PATH="/usr/local/opt/gettext/bin:$PATH"' >> "$HOME"/.bash_profile
 ```

-If you run into a gettext error while building glib, try `brew link --force gettext` to override the built-in macOS BSD gettext with GNU gettext.

 *Note:* With current XCode versions, you *will* need to set a minimum deployment version higher than `10.04`.
 Otherwise, you'll hit various linking errors related to missing unwinding libraries/symbols.
 On Mojave, `10.09` has been known to behave with XCode 10, And `10.14` with XCode 11.
 When in doubt, go with your current macOS version.
 ```